dunatron/html-document/README.md

 # Usage
 This module creates an Html Document which has sections, sub-sections and a glossary page for terms of note.

+# New Page Types
+* HtmlDocumentPage
+* DocumentSectionPage
+* DocumentSubsectionPage
+* GlossaryPage

+# New DataObject
+* GlossaryTerm

 # Licensing
 This module is licensed under the BSD license